 In order to better communicate emergency information to the campus community, LSU has implemented the Emergency Text Messaging System.

 The Emergency Text Messaging System is a service that allows anyone in the LSU community, including the LSU AgCenter and Paul M. Hebert Law Center, to receive alerts, news or other emergency information via text message on their mobile phones.
-Individuals will have to choose to be included in the system by providing their cell phone information through PAWS.
+Individuals will have to choose to be included in the system by providing their cell phone information through myLSU.

 To opt in to the system, students, staff and faculty will need to: